Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Description of Direct Numerical Simulations

-The relevant flow parameters and boundary conditions for all six cases are tabulated in Table \ref{tab:stratifiedparam}.
+Dimensionless flow control parameters for all six cases are tabulated in Table \ref{tab:stratifiedparam}.
 Note that the bulk Reynolds number based on channel height and mean velocity is kept constant at 12,200 through a constant mass flow rate forcing technique.
-Judging purely from the composite Froude number of each configuration shown in Table \ref{tab:stratifiedparam}, \textit{Case III} has the weakest overall stratification, followed by \textit{Case I} which is slightly less stratified than \textit{Case II}, and cases \textit{ IV,V} are the two equally most stratified configurations.
-We should mention that none of these cases fall under the ``very stable'' flow regime classification of \cite{mahrt1998} because continuous fully developed turbulence was sustained in each case.
+Judging purely from the composite Froude number $Fr_c$ of each configuration shown in Table \ref{tab:stratifiedparam}, \textit{Case III} has the weakest overall stratification, followed by \textit{Case I} which is slightly less stratified than \textit{Case II}, and cases \textit{ IV,V} are the two equally most stratified configurations.
+We should mention that none of these cases fall under the ``very stable'' flow regime classification of \cite{mahrt1998} because continuous and fully developed turbulence was sustained in each case.
 To this end, these flow cases meet the ``weakly stable'' flow regime classification of \citeauthor{Mahrt1989}.